mgr086/-apolemia-transport-tpt/README.md

 - South: 48
 - North: 74

-Temporal coverage used in this thesis:
+Temporal coverage:
-- 1996-12-01 to 2024-12-31
+For each file, download one overlapping one-year NETCDF file at a time and save it using the filename convention NAO<year>.nc.

-The TITM constructon requires overlapping one-year netCDF files.
-For example:
+Each file should contain data from 1 December of the previous year to 31 December of the named year.
+Thus
-- "NAO1997.nc" contains data from 1996-12-01 to 1997-12-31 and is used to construct the 1997 transition matrices
+- NAO1997.nc must contain data from 1996-12-01 to 1997-12-31
-- "NAO1998.nc" contains data from 1997-12-01 to 1998-12-31 and is used to construct the 1998 transition matrices
+- NAO1998.nc must contain data from 1997-12-01 to 1998-12-31

-This overlap is required because the 14-day trajectory integration preceeding ISO week 2 may begin in the previous calender year.
+This overlap is required because the 14-day trajectory integrations used to build the transition matrices for the first biweekly windows of a given analysis year may start in the previous calender year.
+The files required for the thesis therefore correspond to analysis years 1997-2024, with overlapping windows covering 1996-12-01 to 2024-12-31.

 All downloaded ".nc" files should be placed in "src/data/".